christosfranco/WordCounterRepo/README.md

 ![Sequence Diagram](WordcounterUML.drawio.png)

 # Utilizing testing pipeline
-For documentation and purpose of the code that I have written for other developers looking at it. (aswell as myself when i return to the codebase)
-Compile, run, and test the solution.
-Pipeline can also be ran directly through the github actions interface on [Github actions link](https://github.com/christosfranco/WordCounterRepo/actions)
-Or through a local program such as "act" (macOS/linux) "act-cli" (windows).
+For documentation and purpose of the code that I have written for other developers (aswell as myself when i return to the codebase) the pipeline will compile, run, and test the solution.
+Can also be executed directly through the github actions interface on [Github actions link](https://github.com/christosfranco/WordCounterRepo/actions), or through a local program such as "act" (macOS/linux) "act-cli" (windows).

 To run the github actions pipeline:
 ```